 A New York Times bestselling author of Simon and Schuster’s Confessions of A Scary Mommy (April 2012) and Motherhood Comes Naturally (And Other Vicious Lies) (April 2013), Jill’s honest take on parenting has appeared in countless publications and on television programs including The Today Show, Good Morning America, Nightline, Bethenny and Fox and Friends.

-A vocal social media presence, as well, Jill has over 350,000+ followers on Twitter and over 500K on Facebook.
-The website now averages between 10-15 million unique pageviews a month.
-(For advertising information, click here.)
+A vocal social media presence as well, Jill has over a million followers on Facebook and Twitter alone.
+The website now averages 30 million page-views a month.

 Jill lives in Baltimore with her college sweetheart and three kids (Lily, 10, Ben, 8 and Evan, 6.)
 She can be reached at email@example.com.